Class of 2024

 Los Angeles, California

-Kennetha has a strong background in providing clinical leadership and expertise, focusing on mother and newborn infant care, specifically, with an emphasis on perinatal outcomes such as cesarean sections, inductions, and breastfeeding rates for low-income women of color.
+Kennetha has a strong background in providing clinical leadership and expertise, focusing on mother and newborn infant care, specifically, with an emphasis on perinatal outcomes for women of color.

-Kennetha’s experience includes nursing leadership throughout the care spectrum for various metropolitan hospitals and community clinics.
-Currently, Kennetha is the Director of Nursing at the Venice Family Clinic through the UCLA Health system.
+Kennetha’s experience includes nursing and management leadership throughout the care spectrum for various metropolitan hospitals and community clinics.
+Currently, Kennetha is a Director of Nursing at UCLA Health system.
 She manages four primary care ambulatory clinics, two school-based clinics, and three neighborhood outreach clinics.